 - Astigmatism (a refractive error due to an unevenly curved cornea).

 In order to understand refractive errors fully, it is useful to know how we see.

 When we look at an object, light rays from the object pass through the eye to reach the retina.
-This causes nerve messages to be sent from the cells of the retina down the optic nerve to the vision centres in the brain.
-The brain processes the information it receives, so that in turn, we can see.
+This causes nerve messages to be sent from the cells of the retina, down the optic nerve, to the vision centres in the brain.
+The brain processes the information it receives, resulting in an image that we can see.